pscally1005/pscally1005.github.io/_posts/protein/2023-05-05-carrot-cake.markdown

 Cook: 25
 Source1: https://www.youtube.com/watch?v=vCvh4tf29d4&t=1s
 Source2:
+tags:
+- frosting
+- cottage cheese
+- cake
+- pumpkin spice
+- cinnamon
+- nutmeg
+- ginger
+- roasted carrot
+- carrot puree
+- protien
+- whey
+- casein
+- gluten free
+- oat flour
+- oats
+- chopped nuts
+- nuts
+- pb2
+- nut flour
+- peanut flour
+- plain nonfat greek yogurt
+- yogurt
+- layer cake
 Description: Carrot cake is my personal favorite dessert, outside of Italian Rainbow Cookies.
 Which is why I was most interested in making this variation, and I am very happy with the result.
 Roasting the carrots beforehand really brings the flavor to a whole new level, and it also ensures that you won't have little carrot bits in your cake or mouth.
 Instructions:
 - Cut the carrots into strips.
 Lightly season with salt and oil and roast for 30 minutes at 400F.
 Blend in a food processor to make the carrot "puree"<br><br>

 - Lower your oven to 350F, and line 2 8" cake pans with parchment paper (or aluminum foil).
 Liberally spray the paper as well<br><br>

-- In a large bowl, mix together the dry ingredients - oiat flour, casein, whey, cinnamon, ginger, baking powder, baking soda, nutmeg, and salt<br><br>
+- In a large bowl, mix together the dry ingredients - oat flour, casein, whey, cinnamon, ginger, baking powder, baking soda, nutmeg, and salt<br><br>

 - To a separate bowl, add the wet ingredients (eggs, applesauce, yogurt, vanilla, and liquid stevia) and the carrot puree.
 Mix until fully combine<br><br>